Curation of COCONUT DB

 Reporting

 The Curation process begins with Reporting.
 Any user on COCONUT has the ability to report on discrepancies in data displayed on the platform (Find more about reporting here).
 Once a report is created, it stays in the Draft state.
 The user can still edit and make changes to the report at this stage.
-When the report is ready for submission, user can simply change the status to Submitted.
+When the report is ready for submission, user can simply change the status to Submittted.
 This will now go into the Curation queue and gets examined by a Curator on the platform.

 COCONUT Curators